sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 To use the Grid storage you must:

-* Have :ref:`a personal grid certificate <get-grid-certificate>` [1]_
+* Have :ref:`a personal Grid certificate <get-grid-certificate>` [1]_
 * Be member of :ref:`a VO <join-vo>` for which we have allocated storage space.

-You can access the Grid storage with grid :ref:`storage-clients`, through interfaces that speak protocols like SRM, gridftp, GSIdCap or webdav.
+You can access the Grid storage with Grid :ref:`storage-clients`, through interfaces that speak protocols like SRM, GridFTP, GSIdCap or webdav.
 With these storage clients you can:

 * list directories and files
 * read (download) files